|€3,138 See Fees and Costs for full details.

 - Dr Diarmuid Lester, Lecturer

 - Dr Wesley O Brien, Programme Director and Senior Lecturer

 - Dr Conor Philpott, Lecturer

 Most recent 5-year trend data has indicated that 88% of our graduates successfully gain employment in the teaching and coaching sectors.
 To date, our graduates have found employment in Ireland, the UK, the US, Korea, Canada, the Middle East, Australia, and New Zealand.

-The BEDSSPE also provides a pathway for graduates who wish to study at postgraduate level in sport, physical activity, physical education, wellbeing, physical literacy, or general education.
+The Physical Education, Sports Studies and Arts degree also provides a pathway for graduates who wish to study at postgraduate level in sports, physical activity, physical education, well-being, physical literacy, or general education.

 Placement or Study Abroad Information